 For Orlando residents and visitors physically in Florida — downtown, Lake Nona, Winter Park, Kissimmee, Sanford, and the I-Drive tourist corridor.
-Licensed Florida telehealth for UTIs, BV, yeast, ED, hair loss, and bridge refills. $45 flat, same-day e-prescriptions to any Orlando pharmacy.
-No insurance, no subscription, no taking a half-day off Disney or your shift.
+Licensed Florida telehealth for UTIs, BV, yeast, ED, hair loss, and bridge refills. $45 online visit, e-prescriptions when appropriate to any Orlando pharmacy.
+No insurance billing, no required subscription, no taking a half-day off Disney or your shift.

-Same $45 flat fee for every visit.
+Same visit model for every visit.
 Pick the intake that matches your situation.

 Tourism changes the telehealth math.
 Orlando hosts roughly 74 million visitors per year (pre-pandemic, Visit Orlando) — more than any other U.S. destination.
 A meaningful share of those visitors develop routine conditions during their trip: UTIs after pool time, yeast infections from sustained humidity and swimwear, travelers' prescription refill needs for a forgotten medication bottle.
 Florida is our licensing state, so the key question is always "are you physically in Florida right now" — if yes, we can treat you.
 If no, we can't, regardless of where your home is.

-Our 12 licensed states.
-We can prescribe to patients physically located in: Florida, Texas, California, New York, Georgia, Pennsylvania, Ohio, Michigan, North Carolina, Illinois, Washington, and Virginia.
+Our 11 licensed states.
+We can prescribe to patients physically located in: Florida, Arizona, Colorado, Connecticut, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, and Washington.
 If you're visiting Orlando from one of those states, welcome — we can treat you.
-If you're visiting from Alabama, Arizona, Tennessee, or any other state outside our coverage, we can't prescribe to you on this Orlando trip.
+If you're visiting from Alabama, Tennessee, or any other state outside our coverage, we can't prescribe to you on this Orlando trip.
 We refund automatically if you start a visit and the intake catches a non-covered location.

 Theme park worker reality.
 Orlando's theme park and hospitality workforce — Disney Cast Members, Universal Team Members, SeaWorld Ambassadors, hotel and restaurant staff — is substantial.
-Many face non-traditional schedules that make daytime urgent care visits impossible without losing shifts.
-Async telehealth fits this schedule: submit the intake during a break, get reviewed within 2 hours, pick up medication on the drive home.
-Disney's Cast Member benefits include telehealth through their own provider network, but many Cast Members prefer cash-pay for privacy — especially for BV, yeast, or ED visits they'd rather not route through employer-adjacent plans.
+Many face non-traditional schedules that make daytime urgent care visits hard without losing shifts.
+Online visits can fit this schedule: submit the intake when you have time, receive review 7 days a week, including weekends, and pick up medication at a local pharmacy if treatment is appropriate.
+Disney's Cast Member benefits include telehealth through their own provider network, but many Cast Members prefer a $45 visit for privacy — especially for BV, yeast, or ED visits they'd rather not route through employer-adjacent plans.

 Pharmacy density near the tourist corridor.
 I-Drive, the Disney area (Lake Buena Vista, Celebration, Kissimmee), and the Universal area (International Drive south, Sand Lake Road, Kirkman Road) all have unusually dense pharmacy coverage because of tourist demand.
 You can essentially walk from any I-Drive hotel to a CVS or Walgreens within 10 minutes, and several of those locations are 24-hour.
 This is a genuine geographic advantage Orlando has over other Florida metros — pharmacy access is often better in the tourist corridor than in a typical suburban neighborhood.